-For active Employees, non-Medicare eligible retirees, and dependents, to help manage certain health care expenses, the Plan contains a cost management feature - the Preferred Provider Organization (PPO) network.
+For active Employees, non-Medicare eligible retirees, and dependents, the Plan utilizes a Preferred Provider Organization (PPO) network as a cost management feature to help manage certain health care expenses.
 A PPO is a network of Physicians and Hospitals that have agreed to charge negotiated rates.
 When you use a network provider (or preferred provider), you save money for yourself and the Plan because the network provider has agreed to charge a discounted dollar amount.
 The PPO's agreements with network providers may include financial incentives to promote the delivery of health care in a cost-efficient and effective manner; however, your coinsurance and deductible amounts will not be changed by any subsequent adjustments to the negotiated rate.